Arcnilya/netrunning/README.md

 4. ~~Merge roll-tables to one single file~~
 5. ~~Add Architecture Name and Interface Level to argparse~~
 6. ~~Add a log to the NET Architecture with UIDs~~
+7. ~~Restructure content in rooms~~ [link](documentation.md)
-7. Add Black ICE stats (Name, Class, PER, SPD, ATK, DEF, REZ, Effect)
+8. ~~Add Black ICE stats (Name, Class, PER, SPD, ATK, DEF, REZ, Effect, cost)~~
+9. Create a default log
-8. Add owner to Control Nodes (UIDs)
+10. Add text to Files, passwords to Passwords, nodes to Control Nodes
-9. Add content to Files (flavor text)
-10. Add Virus instructions to the NET Architecture
+11. Add Virus instructions to the NET Architecture
-11. Add "logged-in Netrunners" (UIDs) and their HP
+12. Add "logged-in Netrunners" (UIDs) and their HP

 ## net\_architecture\_runner (Coming Soon)
 Simulates Netrunning in Cyberpunk Red with a Command Line Interface using NET Architectures (from e.g., the net\_architecture\_generator).